 It is fibre-rich and full of vitamins and minerals.
 The immunity-boosting and skin-healing vitamin C is abundant in them.
 It is a diabetic-friendly fruit and also promotes the functioning of a healthy heart.

 Guava leaf extracts have immense power.
 Therefore, they aid in digestion and relieve menstrual pain.
 Some studies even say they have anti-cancer properties.

 The bottom line is; guavas are a perfect addition to your diet.
-There are almost no side effects to consuming guavas.
 The nutrients in it will alter your health for the better.
 Add it to your grocery list to benefit from its goodness.

 Eat guava daily if you want a surge of vitamin C for better immunity or simply a tasty, healthy option that you can have in different ways.

 Disclaimer: The purpose of this article is just to disperse knowledge and raise awareness.
 It does not intend to replace medical advice from professionals.
 For further information please contact our certified nutritionists Here